baky0905/docx-to-md/README.md

-# Markdown to PDF Action
+# docx to markdown Action

-This action will find any markdown, .md, files and generate a .pdf file for each one.
-This action can be used in conjunction with a commit action to add the generated .pdf back to the repository.
+This action will find any markdown, .docx, files and generate a .md file for each one.
+This action can be used in conjunction with a commit action to add the generated .md back to the repository.
 The example shows how to...

 1. Checkout the code
-2. Convert all markdown files (.md) to .pdfs, **Note:** You can filter the paths to only run on certain file types.
+2. Convert all word document (.docx) to .mds, **Note:** You can filter the paths to only run on certain file types.
-3. Open a PR back to the repo with the generated .pdfs.
+3. Open a PR back to the repo with the generated .mds.

 This action uses the [pandoc](https://pandoc.org/) library installed on Ubuntu.